curioustorvald/TerranVirtualDisk/Spec.md

 ## Changes

+### 0x03
+- Structural Change: no more footers
+- To convert the version 2 disk into version 3, perform the following on a hex editor
+  1. append 17 bits after the version number
+  2. overwrite 47th byte to the footer's first byte
+  3. remove the footer entirely (FE FE FE FE .. .. ..
+FF 19)
+  4. overwrite 46th byte to 0x03

 ### 0x02
 - 48-Bit filesize and timestamp (Max 256 TiB / 8.9 million years)
 - 8 Reserved footer bytes (excluding footer marker and EOF)